jtakatoh/Bpod/README.md

 17. Stop recording in the Intan program.

 ## Licking_Optogenetics_LEDCue.m:
 delivers a water reward every 20 seconds.
-Upon activation of the "mixTrials" section, the code triggers BNC2 for 5 seconds during 20% of the total trials.
+Upon activating the "mixTrials" section, the code triggers BNC2 for 5 seconds during 20% of the total trials.
 BNC2 is currently not active with the current settings.

 ## LickToGetReward_5.m:
 delivers a water reward when the animal licks 5 times within a 10-second response window after an auditory cue.
 After a successful trial, the animal is allowed to drink for 5 seconds.
 If the animal fails to meet the licking requirement, the trial proceeds to the inter-trial interval (ITI).